preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 Edit Permissions
 *****************
-If you need to add or remove Administrator(s) for an app, you do it here:
+If you need to add or remove administrator(s) or contributors for a community app, you do it here:

 .. image:: publishing-apps-app-premissions-community-611.png

+Contributor permissions is needed if colleagues should be able to add comments to community pages.

 Don't forget to save when you're done.